View all categories

 Vaginal atrophy signs and symptoms can be managed when treated properly.
 "Cellular tissue changes due to diminished estrogen can be reversed," says Dr. Dweck.
 Because the vaginal changes are due to diminished estrogen, some people may try estrogen or hormone therapy.
 But for those who decide not to use hormones, hyaluronic acid is a hormone-free management option.
 "Studies suggest that hyaluronic acid applied topically to the vagina on a regular basis can reverse tissue changes similarly to vaginal estrogen," says Dr. Dweck.

-Revaree® is a hormone-free vaginal insert that contains hyaluronic acid, which Dr. Dweck recommends using as part of a regular moisturizing regime.
+Revaree® Plus is a hormone-free vaginal insert that contains hyaluronic acid, which Dr. Dweck recommends using as part of a regular moisturizing regime.
 Other prescription or in-office options include estrogen, DHEA inserts, ospemifene and surgical remedies.
 "Risks and indications for these must be considered individually," says Dr. Dweck.

 Other Tips for Managing Vaginal Atrophy Symptoms